DoyoungYim/DoyoungYim/README.md

 ### <div align="center">Hello, I'm Doyoung Yim</div>

 - 🎓 I majored in computer science at Korea Advanced Institute of Science and Technology (KAIST)

-- 📚 I’m currently studying and working on a project at Samsung Software Academy For Youth (SSAFY)
+- 📚 I am working as a mobile application developer at Samsung Electronics.

-- 🖥️ I'm currently using Java and Spring Framework

-- 🌱 I’m currently learning JPA

 <br/>